stone/stone/README.md

-👋 Hi, I'm Fredrik

-Linux System, Security, SRE & Cloud Infrastructure Expert
+Hey there, I'm Fredrik 🚀 Linux, Security, SRE & Cloud Infrastructure tinkerer by day 🍺 Yeast whisperer and craft beer brewer by night
-- Developing for and taming Linux systems and optimizing CDNs while the sun's up
-- Cultivating yeast cultures and brewing craft beer when darkness falls

----

-Currently leading engineering teams at Varnish Software, building distributed systems for caching and accelerating HTTP workloads at global scale.
+Wrangling Linux systems, optimizing CDNs, and scaling cloud infrastructure when the sun's out Brewing hoppy magic and experimenting with fermentation after hours 🛠 Currently leading engineering teams at Varnish Software, building high-performance, globally distributed systems to make the web faster.

-*Building digital and fermented solutions, one commit at a time.*
+Crafting scalable tech and tasty brews!